Stories from the Wabanaki-Acadian Forest of the Maritimes, the Spice Forests of Zanzibar, and the mangrove forests of Mozambique.Sign Me Up

 Climate change impacts all of us, but not all of us equally.
 That’s why we design projects that specifically benefit women and work under a mandate to ensure that more than 50% of project beneficiaries in Zanzibar are women.

-Our local team works to increase the adaptive capacity of at-risk communities in the Zanzibar Archipelago.
+Community Forests Pemba works to increase the adaptive capacity of at-risk communities in the Zanzibar Archipelago.
 Here's a look at what has been accomplished:

-Improving the climate resilience of vulnerable communities
+Improving the climate resilience of vulnerable communities.

 Increasing food security and promoting gender equality.